darka/darka-blog-src/content/posts/generating-png-in-python.md

     return struct.pack('>2I5B', width, height, bit_depth, color_type, 0, 0, 0)
 {{< /highlight >}}

-Here we used `struct.pack` again to pack the data into a byte string (namely as per the IHDR spec, we write 2 unsigned integers and 5 bytes).
+Here we use `struct.pack` to pack the data into a byte string (namely as per the IHDR spec, we write 2 unsigned integers and 5 bytes).

 # The Data Chunk (IDAT)

 After the image header comes the main data chunk.
-We'll write a function that coverts our image format to something we can output as part of this chunk.
+We'll write a function that coverts our image format to something we can output as part of the chunk.

 We are representing pixel data as a list of pixel lists, where each pixel itself is an RGB triple.
 We now need to encode this data into scanlines.
 A scanline is just a continuous row of bytes where every byte holds a colour value from our RGB triples.
 Every scanline begins with a filter type byte.